NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 While the speed of computers has increased significantly, the most recent advances have seen diminishing returns in reducing the time needed for a single calculation.
 Parallel computing allows multiple calculations to finish in the same amount of time as a single calculation, thus increasing the number of calculations that can occur per time.
 For scientific problems concerning both space and time, parallelism has reduced the time needed to the spatial part of the problem, leaving the temporal component to still be done sequentially.
-Parallel-in-Time Integration (PTI) allows the dynamics of the problem to be calculated in parallel along with the spatial behavior, thus further reducing the time needed.
+Parallel-in-Time Integration (PinT) allows the dynamics of the problem to be calculated in parallel along with the spatial behavior, thus further reducing the time needed.

-Even though PTI allows every dimension of problem to be calculated simultaneously, the speedup factor is still limited by how many calculations can happen simultaneously.
+Even though PinT allows every dimension of problem to be calculated simultaneously, the speedup factor is still limited by how many calculations can happen simultaneously.
 A single central processing unit (CPU), at the time of writing, can execute about ten calculations at the same time.
 On the other hand, a single graphics processing unit (GPU) can execute about ten thousand calculations at the same time.
 Likewise, multiple machines can be used to distribute calculations among them, which are similar executed simultaneously.